Pick an Artist

 Ailey

-Alvin Ailey created modern dance from the African American experience and a sense of beauty.
+Alvin Ailey created modern dance from the African American experience and a sense of beauty, while an Ailey veteran, Ralph Lemon, reaches for the stars.
 Just what does that have to do with art?

 Aitken